 MA Religious Studies

-Home to one of the first graduate programs in Religious Studies in Canada (established in 1964), McMaster University has been a leading centre for the scholarly study of religion for more than four decades.
+Home to one of the first graduate programs in Religious Studies in Canada, McMaster University has been a leading centre for the scholarly study of religion for more than four decades.

-We have three broad areas of study at the graduate level, including Asian religions, the study of Judaism and Christianity in antiquity, and Western religious traditions.
-Research is conducted in a range of topics and traditions, time periods and cultures, employing a wide variety of approaches: textual, ethnographic, historical, philosophical, theological, philological.
+We offer three broad areas of study at the graduate level: Asian religions, the study of Judaism and Christianity in antiquity, and Western religious traditions.

 Program Information